haiming-Cao/EdSr/README.md

 We provide two choices for each experiment, you can choose one of them to run experiment.

 **For Equation**:
-1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*you can use conda to install the jupyter extension.
+Alternatively, you can install extension in VScode*)
-2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `*.ipynb` file to `*.py` file.
 Then you can use command `python *.py` to visualize your data.
 3. Edit Equation/Equation to select function that you want.
 Run command `python Equation.py` (**Equation_thirdOrder.py** file is for $y = x^3$)

 **For IdealSpring**:
-1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*you can use conda to install the jupyter extension.
+Alternatively, you can install extension in VScode*)
-2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `*.ipynb` file to `*.py` file.
 Then you can use command `python *.py` to visualize your data.
 2. run command `python idealSpring.py`

 **For IdealPendulum**:
-1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*you can use conda to install the jupyter extension.
+Alternatively, you can install extension in VScode*)
-2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `*.ipynb` file to `*.py` file.
 Then you can use command `python *.py` to visualize your data.
 2. run command `python idealPendulum.py`

 **For twoBody**
-1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*you can use conda to install the jupyter extension.
+Alternatively, you can install extension in VScode*)
-2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `*.ipynb` file to `*.py` file.
 Then you can use command `python *.py` to visualize your data.
 2. if you want to test your data, you can edit `twoBodies.py` and then run command `python twoBodies.py`.

 **For Indole**: